hydroperfoxie/docs/src/building-a-page/getting-started.md

 # Getting started

-Pages are MXML files containing a `<s:Page>` tag that explicitly sets the URI rule.
+Pages are MXML files containing a `<s:Page>` tag that explicitly sets the path rule.

 Here is an example: